ryanslikesocool/URP-Sun-Shafts/README.md

 ## Usage
 - In your Forward Renderer asset, add the Sun Shafts render feature.
 Add the URP Sun Shafts material to the material field.
+- `Pass Event` controls when the feature will render.
+Please leave this at `Before Rendering Post Processing`.
 - `Opacity` controls the opacity of the entire effect.
 - `Resolution` controls how large the render textures created are.  `High` is full size, `Normal` is 1/4th size, and `Low` is 1/16th size.
 - `Blend Mode` controls how the effect is blended on top of the scene.
 There are only `Screen` and `Add` blend modes.